lisallreiber/r-workshop_basel23/05_github/05_instructions.md

-# Overview of exercises for session 05_github
+# Overview of exercises for session Github & Github Pages

 <br></br>